bsu-slim/psi-components/PsiComponents/GoogleSpeak/README.md

 Generate a JSON key file for your api key using the google cloud platform.
 Then set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the file.

-# Nuget Packages yYou Might Forget
+# Nuget Packages You Might Forget
 Microsoft.Psi.Runtime
 Microsoft.Psi.Runtime.Windows
 Microsoft.Psi.Audio
 Google.Cloud.TextToSpeech.V1